-HIST 250 HISTORY OF THE ARABS DURING THE CLASSICAL PERIOD
+HIST 250 HISTORY OF THE ARABS DURING THE CLASSICAL PERIOD 3.0: 3 cr.
+E

 This course covers the Umayyad and Abbasid periods from 640 to 940, with emphasis on particular institutions such as the caliphate, fiscal policy and new patterns of trade.